-As per the findings of the Terrestrial Flora Report (Umwelt 2022) and the Assessment of Matters of National Environmental Significance report (Attachment B1 of the Preliminary Documentation), there are no TECs within the Study Area or Disturbance Footprint.
+As per the findings of the Terrestrial Flora Report (Umwelt 2022), there are no TECs within the Study Area or Disturbance Footprint.
 TECs are therefore not discussed further.

-$^{\rm 2}$ Vegetation Communities that do not occur within the Disturbance Footprint.
+&lt;sup>2 Vegetation Communities that do not occur within the Disturbance Footprint.